-Learn how your local business might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
-We can maximize your North Carolina Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.
+Discover how your company could be eligible to obtain up to $26,000 per employee for wages that were paid during the pandemic.
+We can make the most of your North Carolina Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.

 Apply today and capitalize on of our ERTC financing program to get your funds quicker than the IRS

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Durham companies can attain for the wages paid to employees in the course of COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Durham organizations can acquire for the wages paid to employees in the middle of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.

-Businesses that are looking to receive the Employee Retention Credit (ERC) must fulfill one of the two qualifications in order to be eligible.
+Businesses that are wanting to receive the Employee Retention Credit (ERC) must match one of the two qualifications in order to be eligible.